Noel Hartnett

-Noel Hartnett (1909–1960) was an Irish politician, barrister, broadcaster and writer.
-He was a Clann na Poblachta member of Seanad Éireann from 1951 to 1954.
+Maurice Noel Hartnett (21 December 1909 – 4 October 1960) was an Irish politician, barrister, broadcaster and writer.
+He was a member of Seanad Éireann from 1951 to 1954.

+Hartnett was born 21 December 1909 in Kenmare, County Kerry, a son of William Hartnett, a pharmacist and member of the Irish Republican Brotherhood, and Kathleen Hartnett (née Barbery).
+During the Irish Civil War the Hartnett home and family business were burnt down and they moved to Dublin.
+He was educated at St Brendan's College, Killarney and Trinity College Dublin (TCD).

+He worked as a schoolteacher before becoming press officer to the Irish Tourist Association.
+In the 1930s he joined Radio Éireann, the Irish broadcasting company, as producer, commentator, scriptwriter and announcer.
+He joined Fianna Fáil while in TCD, and became a party election organiser.
+He also represented the Dublin University constituency on the Fianna Fáil national executive.

-Until the 1940s, Hartnett was Junior Counsel to former IRA Chief of Staff Seán MacBride in a number of defences of IRA prisoners.
+He studied at King's Inns and was called to the bar in 1937.
+Until the 1940s, Hartnett was Junior counsel to former IRA Chief of Staff Seán MacBride in a number of defences of IRA prisoners.
 In 1946, the pair represented the deceased hunger-striker Seán McCaughey at an inquest into his death, which embarrassed the government of Éamon de Valera by exposing the poor conditions at Portlaoise Prison.

-Hartnett - whose family were all supporters of de Valera and the Fianna Fáil party he founded - was then dismissed from his position at Radio Éireann, the Irish broadcasting company, under the influence of de Valera.
+Hartnett - whose family were all supporters of de Valera and Fianna Fáil - was then dismissed from his position at Radio Éireann under the influence of de Valera.
 Hartnett left Fianna Faíl soon after and joined Clann na Poblachta, the new political party founded by MacBride.

 In 1947, MacBride became a Teachta Dála (TD) for Dublin County in the 1947 by-election.
 De Valera then sought to outwit his opponents with a snap election in 1948.
 Because of his political experience, MacBride chose Hartnett as his director of elections.
 He narrated and appeared in Ireland's first political campaigning film, for Clann na Poblachta, called "Our Country".